GFTRecruitmentCR/programming_exercise/README_V2.md

   * The rule sequence must be in ascending order using each node's "order" value
   * The rule values must be fetched from "base" using rule as the index of the list
   * cypher and values have the same length, this means that cypher index should match the rule sequence list index.
+(THIS HAS NO SENSE) The number of rules in Base shoud be equal to the number of objects in Values (M) so the index in Values has a range of size equal to the number of rules in Base.

   For the ***output*** a word matrix print is expected.